-(3) Compensation is allocated approximately 50% to the Company and 50% to Santa Fe and Portsmouth.
-However, upon the liquidation of Santa Fe in March 2021, salary is allocated approximately 50% to the Company and 50% to Portsmouth.
+(3) Compensation is allocated approximately 50% to the Company and 50% to Portsmouth.

+(4) Mr. Gonzalez also serves as the President of Portsmouth.
+Compensation is allocated 67% to the company and 33% to Portsmouth.

-Outstanding Equity Awards at Fiscal Year Ended June 30, 2022
+Outstanding Equity Awards at Fiscal Year Ended June 30, 2023

-The following table sets forth information concerning option awards and stock awards for each named executive officer that were outstanding as of the end of the Company's last completed fiscal year ended June 30, 2022.
+The following table sets forth information concerning option awards and stock awards for each named executive officer that were outstanding as of the end of the Company's last completed fiscal year ended June 30, 2023.
 There were no other equity incentive plan awards that were outstanding.

-Name Number of securities underlying unexercised options (#) exercisable Number of securities underlying unexercised options (#) Un-exercisable Option exercise price \$ Option expiration date John V. Winfield 100.000(1) \$ 10.30 3/16/26 ) - Ф John V. Winfield 133,195(2) - \$ 18.65 12/26/23 David C. Gonzalez 18,000(3) - \$ 27.30 3/2/27
+Option Awards Name Number of securities underlying unexercised options (#) exercisable Number of securities underlying unexercised options (#) Un-exercisable Option exercise price \$ Option expiration date CACICIGUDIC on exercisable prices unit John V. Winfield 100,000(1) - : 5 10.3 0 3/16/26 John V. Winfield 133,195(2) - : 5 18.6 5 12/26/23 David C. Gonzalez 18,000(3) - : \$ 27.3 0 3/2/27

 (1) Stock options issued to Mr. Winfield pursuant to the Company's 2010 Incentive Plan are subject to both time and performance-based vesting requirements, each of which must be satisfied before the options are fully vested and eligible to be exercised.
 Pursuant to the time vesting requirements, the options vest over a period of five years, with 20,000 options vesting upon each one-year anniversary of the date of grant, March 16, 2010.
 Pursuant to the performance vesting requirements, the options vest in increments of 20,000 shares upon each increase of \$2.00 or more in the market price of the Company's common stock above the exercise price (\$10.30) of the options.
 To satisfy this requirement, the common stock must trade at that increased level for a period of at least ten trading days during any one quarter.
-As of June 30, 2022, the performance vesting requirements of the options were satisfied.
+As of June 30, 2023, the performance vesting requirements of the options were satisfied.

 - (2) On December 26, 2013, the Compensation Committee authorized, subject to shareholder approval, a grant of non-qualified and incentive stock options for an aggregate of 160,000 shares (the "Option Grant") to the Company's President and Chief Executive Officer, John V. Winfield.
 The stock option grant was approved by shareholders on February 19, 2014.
 The grant of stock options was made pursuant to, and consistent with, the 2010 Incentive Plan, as proposed to be amended.
-The non-qualified stock options are for 133,195 shares and have a term of ten years, expiring on December 26, 2023, with an exercise price of \$18.65 per share.
+The non-qualified stock options are for 133,195 shares and have a term of five years, expiring on December 26, 2023, with an exercise price of \$18.65 per share.
 The incentive stock options are for 26,805 shares and have a term of five years, expiring on December 26, 2018, with an exercise price of \$20.52 per share.
-In accordance with the terms of the 2010 Incentive Plan, the exercise prices were based on 100% and 110%, respectively, of the fair market value of the Company's common stock as determined by reference to the closing price of the Company's common stock as reported on the NASDAQ Capital Market on the date of grant.
-The stock options are subject to time vesting requirements, with 20% of the options vesting annually commencing on the first anniversary of the grant date.
-In December 2018, Mr. Winfield exercise price, resulting in a net issuance to him of 9,366 shares.
+In accordance with the terms of the 2010 Incentive Plan, the exercise prices were based on 100% and 110%, respectively, of the fair market value of the Company's common stock as determined by reference to the closing price of the Options vesting annually commencing on the first anniversary of the grant date.
+In December 2018, Mr. Winfield exercised the 26,805 vested incentive stock options by surrendering 17,439 shares of the Company's common stock at a payment of the exercise price, resulting in a net issuance to him of 9,366 shares.
 No additional compensation expense was recorded related to the issuance. - (3) Mr. Gonzalez's stock options vest over a period of five years, with 3,600 options vesting upon each one-year anniversary of the date of grant, March 2, 2017.